Articles & Videos

 Implementing a whole-school approach

 When searching for a new spelling resource, Mount Pritchard’s main criteria was to work towards a whole-school approach.
-The staff could see that Sound Waves fit this need perfectly and implemented a staggered approach to their whole-school roll out.
+The staff could see that Sound Waves Literacy fit this need perfectly and implemented a staggered approach to their whole-school roll out.

-Sound Waves was initially used in K-2 in 2018, before expanding to years K-6 in 2019.
+Sound Waves Literacy was initially used in K-2 in 2018, before expanding to years K-6 in 2019.

 ‘The whole-school, consistent approach means they will continually develop phoneme-grapheme relationships, spelling strategies and language concepts throughout their schooling experience at Mount Pritchard,’ she said.